itsnotming/campus-resource-finder/README.md

 5. Make your changes.
 6. Submit a Pull Request.

-Please read CONTRIBUTING.md for more detailed instructions.
+Please read `CONTRIBUTING.md` for more detailed instructions.

-Project Status
+## Project Status

 Campus Resource Finder is currently in the planning and early design stage.
 No working prototype has been implemented yet.

 The current focus is on defining project requirements, designing the user experience, collecting sample campus resources, and creating a welcoming contributor workflow.

-License
+## License

-This project is available under the MIT License.# campus-resource-finder An open-source platform that helps university students discover campus resources and support services.
+This project is available under the MIT License.